 - Oil Boiler

 - Oil boilers are more popular in rural areas because those areas have limited access to natural gas sources.
 Oil boilers utilize a separate tank where oil is stored until needed.
-When needed, the oil is pumped into the boiler where it then heats up the water.
-This water is either turned into steam to heat up your home, or is delivered to your taps so you have hot water.
+When needed, oil pumps into the boiler, where it then heats up the water.
+This water is either turned into steam to heat up your home or is delivered to your taps, so you have hot water.

 - Condensing Boiler

 - Condensing boilers are another type of boiler that’s more energy efficient.
 This type of boiler heats water using a heat exchanger before the water is transported to the needed location and then reheats the water as it returns to the boiler.
 By reusing burnt fuel, that would have otherwise vaporized to heat water as it passes through, condensing boilers have become one of the most energy-efficient boilers available.